villagehiker/templer/examples/casestudy/readme.md

 * Travel
 * Store

 The About, Research-Writing and Travel sections contain subfolders.
 Some of these folders contains their own subfolders.
 For example, the Research-Writing folder contains subfolders on topics such as books, nature and writing skills.
-And the Travel folder includes subfolder on Japan, Taiwan and the USA.
+And the Travel folder includes subfolders on Japan, Taiwan and the USA.

 The root level contains an index.html file, as do most of the content subfolders.